Homestead principle: Mohammad

 In Islam, a "dead" land (not previously owned or under use by the public) can be owned by "reviving" it, as per the prophetic saying: "If anyone revives dead land, it belongs to him, and the unjust root has no right."

-This principle, however, does not deprive the community from some common rights in the land, including the right to pass water through it to the neighbor's land, for example.
+This principle, however, does not deprive the community of some common rights in the land, including the right to pass water through it to the neighbor's land, for example.

 John Locke

 In his 1690 work Second Treatise of Government, Enlightenment philosopher John Locke advocated the Lockean proviso which allows for homesteading.
-Locke saw the mixing of labour with land as the source of ownership via homesteading:Though the earth and all inferior creatures be common to all men, yet every man has a property in his own person.
-This nobody has any right to but himself.
-The labour of his body and the work of his hands, we may say, are [likewise] properly his.
-Whatsoever, then, he removes out of the state that Nature hath provided and left it in, he hath mixed his labour with it, and joined to it something that is his own, and thereby makes it his property.
+For Locke, "every man has a property in his own person", and this extends to the labour which their body performs.
+As such, any changes someone makes to the natural state of the world mixes their labour into it, joining it with their self-ownership and making it their property.
 Furthermore, Locke held that individuals have a right to homestead private property from nature only so long as "there is enough, and as good, left in common for others".
 (Note: Second Treatise of Government, Chapter V, paragraph 27.

 See) The Lockean proviso maintains that appropriation of unowned resources is a diminution of the rights of others to it, and would only be acceptable if it does not make anyone else worse-off.

 Pope Pius XI

-In his encyclical Quadragesimo Anno, Pope Pius XI affirmed homesteading as the source of ownership:
+In his encyclical Quadragesimo Anno, Pope Pius XI affirmed homesteading as the source of ownership.
+For Pius, ownership is acquired by occupying something not already owned and performing labour on it.
+Pius argues no wrong occurs if something available but not belonging to anyone is occupied, and it is a person's labour changing or increasing its value which gives them the right to it.

-That ownership is originally acquired both by occupancy of a thing not owned by any one and by labor, or, as is said, by specification, the tradition of all ages as well as the teaching of Our Predecessor Leo clearly testifies.
-For, whatever some idly say to the contrary, no injury is done to any person when a thing is occupied that is available to all but belongs to no one; however, only that labor which a man performs in his own name and by virtue of which a new form or increase has been given to a thing grants him title to these fruits (Paragraph 52).